DimitriSteyaert/puppet-pre-commit-hook/README.md

 This pre-commit hook is a clone from [Mattias Geniars puppet-pre-commit-hook](https://github.com/mattiasgeniar/puppet-pre-commit-hook) repo.
 Which in turn was an edited version of the pre-commit hook found on http://techblog.roethof.net/puppet/a-puppet-git-pre-commit-hook-is-always-easy-to-have/.

-I have modified this commit hook by adding metadata-json-lint and RSpec testing
+I have modified this commit hook by adding metadata-json-lint and RSpec testing.

 Which checks are performed?
 --------------------------